 Doakie Day Art Center.
-Named in memory of the late Doakie Day, an artist, homemaker and lifetime resident of Brown County, this renovated facility - originally a 1920s-era Coca-Cola bottling plant - houses the university's art program.
+Named in memory of the late Doakie Day, an artist, homemaker and lifetime resident of Brown County, this renovated facility - originally a 1920s-era Coca-Cola bottling plant - houses the university's art and Strategic Communication programs.
 The Doakie Day Art Center was dedicated in 2009.
 (Center Avenue)